Kreattehak/ClientDatabaseAngularFront/README.md

 This project was created to learn how angular 2 works and how to consume REST in Java.
 It was created simultaneously with `ClientDatabase`.
 In the process of creating, it went through few phases, from simple one page app with table of clients to fully operational CRUD app that communicates with back-end server and makes changes on the database.
 Later I added JSON Web Token authentication, to provide some control on what data can see and change particular user.

+The hardest part of creating this app was to always consider change detection implications as I developed it over time.

 ### But what it exactly does?